9 Samsara Competitors and Alternatives in 2026

 1. Airpinpoint: The No-Contract Alternative

-Pricing: $11.99/device/month (Business), $14.99/device/month (Enterprise) Hardware: $29 per AirTag (one-time) Contract: None.
+Pricing: $11.99/device/month (Business), $14.99/device/month (Enterprise) Hardware: $29 per AirTag one-time ($24.75 each in 4-packs) Contract: None.
 Cancel anytime.

 It runs on Apple's Find My network, which has 2.5+ billion active devices providing crowd-sourced location updates.
 You stick a $29 AirTag on a trailer, generator, tool case, or vehicle and get location within 1-5 minutes in populated areas.
 No wiring, no OBD port, no cellular subscription.